nwicki/SMGP-2021/assignment6/README.md

 ```

 Alternatively `$EXP_KEY` can be replaced by the string `vae` which is the name of the trained model used to generate the results above.
 For the GUI to work in C++, one must export the **m**odel weights, the **f**eatures (latent variables) and the **o**riginal meshes should also be in the folder (hence the arguments of `--export`).
 Once the export is complete, a folder `vae_faces` will be created/updated in the root of the bonus project. **Copy this folder to `assignment6/data/`** overwriting existing one if necessary.
 Now launching the libigl GUI should allow you to see the VAE results with the newly exported outputs.

+**Note:** The code for bonus task 2 has only been tested on Leonahrd cluster and a MacBook Pro running macOS Mojave with an intel Core i5.
+Small changes may need to be made in order to run in other environments.
+For Leonhard, some issues might arise regarding the use of GPU, but the code works fine on CPU.